Scaffolding for Brewblox backend services

 Small generic tools are defined here.

 brewblox_logger can be used for creating module-specific loggers.
 It is not required, but will play a bit nicer with default formatting of the log.

 from brewblox_service import brewblox_logger LOGGER = brewblox_logger(__name__) LOGGER.info('hello')

 app = service.create_app(default_name='my_service') service.furnish(app) service.run(app)

-This will get you a working web application, but it will only support the
+This will get you a working web application, but it will not have any endpoints.

 Applications can configure their own features, and add new commandline arguments.